SunidhiHere/EDA-Superstore-Dataset/README.md

 ## Project Pipeline
 Imported the Superstore sales dataset.
 Loaded transactional sales, customer, product, and geographical information into Python.
+## About Dataset
+The dataset used in this project is the Superstore Sales Dataset, which contains transactional records from a retail business operating across various regions of the United States.
+It provides detailed information about customer purchases, including order dates, shipping details, customer names, geographical locations, product categories, sales revenue, discounts, quantities sold, and profits generated.
+The dataset is widely used for business analytics and exploratory data analysis because it enables the examination of customer behavior, product performance, regional sales trends, and overall business profitability.
+By analyzing these attributes, organizations can identify high-performing products, profitable customer segments, and growth opportunities, ultimately supporting data-driven marketing and strategic decision-making.

 ## EDA
 Geographical Insights